intel/intel-inb-manageability/inbm/dispatcher-agent/README.md

 The shutdown or restart command can also be sent down using the manifest to trigger a system shutdown or reboot.

 If the anything goes wrong, the file is not downloaded from the repository.
-Currently the code only works for Apollo Lake capable CRB.
+The code only works for Apollo Lake capable CRB.

 ## Install
 NOTE: Ensure any Python version greater than 3.8 is installed